Skip to main content

 Systemic Effects and Metabolic Response

 The influence of the AR CAG polymorphism extends to systemic metabolic parameters.
-The TIMES2 study, a significant trial investigating TRT in hypogonadal men with or type 2 diabetes, explored this relationship.
+The TIMES2 study, a significant trial investigating TRT in hypogonadal men with metabolic syndrome or type 2 diabetes, explored this relationship.
 In a sub-study, researchers found that the AR CAG repeat length was independently and positively associated with the change in fasting insulin, triglycerides, and diastolic blood pressure during TRT.

 Although the association with the primary outcome, HOMA-IR (a measure of insulin resistance), did not reach statistical significance, the trend suggested that men with longer CAG repeats (lower androgen sensitivity) had a less favorable metabolic response to testosterone administration.
 This aligns with the hypothesis that achieving a specific clinical endpoint, such as improved insulin sensitivity, is dependent not just on the serum testosterone concentration but on the efficiency of the entire androgen signaling pathway, beginning with the receptor.